Hyatt Regency incident: Gun-toting VVIP Brat Ashish Pandey surrenders before Delhi Court

 A team of the Delhi Police raided several places on Wednesday along with their teams of UP Police, but in vain.

 The Ambedkar Nagar district administration, meanwhile, suspended an arms license issued to Ashish in 1999.
-The UP Police has also searched for his criminal records but so far they could not find any such case against Ashish, the report said.
+The UP Police had also searched for his criminal records but so far they could not find any such case against Ashish, the report said.